saeid-p/container-notes/README.md

 ### Container Commands
 - [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps) shows running containers.
+   - `docker ps -a` shows running and stopped containers.
 - [`docker container ls`](https://docs.docker.com/engine/reference/commandline/container_ls/) check if the container is running.
 The output tells us:
   - Which image the container is running; a short form of the container ID that Docker uniquely generates;
   - The container name that Docker will randomly assign unless we supply a name;
   - The command running in the container.
+- [`docker stats`](https://docs.docker.com/engine/reference/commandline/stats) shows containers' resource usage statistics.
+   - `docker stats --all` shows a running list of containers.
 - [`docker create`](https://docs.docker.com/engine/reference/commandline/create) creates a container but does not start it.
 - [`docker run`](https://docs.docker.com/engine/reference/commandline/run) creates and starts a container in one operation.
   - Normally if you run a container without options it will start and stop immediately.
-  - If you want keep it running you can run `docker run -it container_id --name friendly-name`
+  - If you want to keep it running, you can run `docker run -it container_id --name friendly-name`
     - `-i` will keep the STDIN open even if not attached.
     - `-t` will allocate a command line session (pseudo-TTY).
     - `-d` will detach the container from the current session and run it in the background.